-The proposed project site is not visible from the vantage point of any public highway since there is no view from the highway towards the project site.
-The proposed project will not impact scenic or open space resources and the use of a single-family residence is consistent with the other homes along this section of shoreline.
-The proposed project will maintain existing public access and would not adversely affect any sightlines or scenic resources in any way.
+The proposed project site is not visible from the vantage point of any public highway due to a road cut on Hawai'i Belt Road directly west of the subject property.
+The proposed project will not impact scenic or open space resources, and the use of a single-family residence is consistent with the other homes along this section of shoreline.
+The proposed project will not affect public access and will not adversely affect any sightlines or scenic resources in any way.